Birch-san/juce-repro/README.md

 # Cross-compiling JUCE via llvm-mingw

-This repository showcases how to cross-compiling a JUCE audio plugin (on Linux, targeting Windows, using llvm-mingw).
+This repository showcases how to cross-compile a JUCE audio plugin (on Linux, targeting Windows, using llvm-mingw).

 By varying the build arguments, we can reproduce: